-Since 2004, the RAPID (Rapid Climate Change/Meridional Overturning Circulation and Heatflux Array) programme has been collecting records of temperature and velocity used to estimate meridional mass and heat transport along a basin-wide meridional section at 26.5°N (Cunningham et al., 2007) for monitoring AMOC changes.
-Based on an extended time series 2004-2012, (Smeed et al., 2014) reported a decline in the AMOC strength since 2008 by 2.7Sv.
-Another moored array was deployed by Meridional Overturning Variability Experiment (MOVE) in the western Atlantic at 16°N to observe the deepwater flow of the western boundary current as part of the lower limb of AMOC (Kanzow et al., 2006).
-Willis (2010) used satellite altimetry and Argo floats to derive the AMOC at 41°N. The author found a mean value of AMOC strength for 2004-2006 period, of about ~15Sv and no significant trend for the 2002-2009 period.
+Since 2004, the RAPID (Rapid Climate Change/Meridional Overturning Circulation and Heatflux Array) programme has been collecting records of temperature and velocity used to estimate meridional mass and heat transport along a basinwide meridional section at 26.5° N (Cunningham et al., 2007) for monitoring AMOC changes.
+Based on an extended time series 2004-2012, Smeed et al. (2014) reported a decline in the AMOC strength since 2008 by 2.7 Sv.
+Another moored array was deployed by Meridional Overturning Variability Experiment (MOVE) in the western Atlantic at 16° N to observe the deep-water flow of the western boundary current as part of the lower limb of AMOC (Kanzow et al., 2006).
+Willis (2010) used satellite altimetry and Argo floats to derive the AMOC at 41° N. The author found a mean value of AMOC strength of about $\sim$ 15 Sv for the 2004-2006 period and no significant trend for the 2002-2009 period.
 The large variability and the insufficient length of the time series limit the certainty in the observational estimates of the AMOC long-term variability.
 An alternative could be to use recently developed ocean reanalysis products (Balmaseda et al., 2007).
-Munoz et al. (2011) compared six ocean reanalysis data sets and found large differences across the products in the mean strength of MOC and meridional heat transport (MHT).
+Munoz et al. (2011) compared six ocean reanalysis data sets and found large differences across the products in the mean strength of MOC (meridional overturning circulation) and meridional heat transport (MHT).
 The uncertainty due to different assimilation techniques and ocean models is still large.

-A1.8 Evaluation of land biogeochemistry feedbacks (see also Section 4.3)
+A8 Evaluation of land biogeochemistry feedbacks (see also Sect.
+4.3)